-Out of NMEDA's commitment to the overall high quality experience and outcome of the customer with a disability, NMEDA requires that all dealers who sell vehicles equipped with mobility products ensure that the contents of Appendix B are met.
+Out of NMEDA's commitment to the overall high quality experience and outcome of the customer with a disability, NMEDA requires that all dealers who sell vehicles equipped with mobility products ensure that the customer is provided service after the sale.

-A service area is defined as an area within which a NMEDA dealer can reasonably service customers to the level of service expected of NMEDA dealers with the expectation that the customer will drive back to the selling dealer for service and repairs.
+A service area is defined as an area within 100 miles (160 km) or 2 hours drive time (whichever is shorter in the best judgment of the selling accredited location) from which a location can reasonably service customers to the level of service expected of a QAP compliant location.
 The definition of this proximity is for the purpose of providing customers who purchase a vehicle, adaptive equipment, or both, with a reasonable distance to travel for repairs.
-The servicing NMEDA dealer is expected to be certified to repair the level of equipment sold to the customer.
+The servicing QAP accredited location is required to have technicians certified to service the mobility products installed by the selling accredited location.
+Refer to the QAP Rules for exceptions.